NVIDIA/data-science-stack/README.md

 ./data-science-stack setup-system
 ```

-On Windows Subsystem for Linux (WSL):
+On Windows Subsystem for Linux (WSL2):
-_Note: This functionality is alpha only (and containers only) until WSL v2 becomes production ready_

 Follow the [install instructions](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) to install WSL v2 with CUDA support.
-Then, create a a Ubuntu or RHEL VM, open a terminal, and follow OS-specific instructions above.
+Then, create an Ubuntu or RHEL VM, open a terminal, and follow OS-specific instructions above.
+This can be accomplished running the 'wsl' cmd

 Next, users have a choice to use containers or a local Conda environment: